 - Many people enjoy meeting new people or working as part of a team on volunteer projects

 5 Strategies to Recruit a Diverse Pool of Volunteers

+Partnerships between businesses and charity organizations in volunteerism benefit both parties.
 Talented professionals pursue companies who give back to society.
 Thus many employers actively engage in socially responsible efforts.
-Partnerships between businesses and charity organizations in volunteerism set the stage.
 It is as much about fulfillment as it is dollars for businesses and nonprofits.
 If nonprofits create a flexible environment and means of engagement, they benefit from the talents of corporate employees.
 A win is found for corporations by keeping their talent on board and providing a chance for enrichment.

-Volunteer partnerships between corporations and nonprofits provide opportunities for corporate teams to learn to function well together and build trust.
+Volunteer partnerships between corporations and nonprofits also provide opportunities for corporate teams to learn to function well together and build trust.
 Their interactions during volunteer work are more intimate and heartfelt than in the board room.
-Corporate employees discover improved self esteem as a result of their positive volunteer experiences.
+Corporate employees discover improved self-esteem as a result of their positive volunteer experiences.
 Studies thus show improved conflict management and decision making in employees.

 Keep young volunteers around by offering incentives such as internships and writing letters of reference.
 Managing a full fundraising event from start to finish is great work experience.
 Put the pressure on them to do well by offering job recommendations and extra credit opportunities.
-A one year internship looks great on a resume.
-Work in collaboration with nearby universities and high schools.
+A one-year volunteer internship looks great on a resume.
+Work in collaboration with nearby universities and high schools to find these recruits.

 Perhaps your nonprofit tends to recruit similar kinds of people as those who are already involved as volunteers.
 This is great if you are building a particular kind of organizational culture, but can be limiting if you want to bring some diversity into your volunteer programs.